What is the FiRa Certification Process?

 However, if a vendor would like their product listing on the FiRa website to reflect a newer certification release, the vendor may submit their device for re-certification.

+Yes.
 FiRa grants certification to a specific certification release for a specific hardware, software and/or firmware version of a device.
-Any changes made to a previously-certified device are outside the scope of FiRa certification.
+Any changes made to a previously-certified device will require re-certification.
+For device re-certification, existing certification test results may be inherited.

 The vendor of a certified device may grant another vendor (i.e., a reseller) the right to sell the device under a different name, model and/or revision number.
 Certification of this rebranded device is not automatically granted.